Skip to main content

 Contact movers early enough to plan your timeline.
 Confirm the pickup window, customs contact, destination handoff, fallback contacts, and any open risk that could block release.
 Pause if you are being sold a fixed timing promise while key dependencies are still unresolved.

 Keep one core checklist, then localize it for your destination before packing or booking special items.
 Confirm the current prohibited-items rules and customs paperwork.
-Mark any destination requirement you still need to verify as “Add current requirement after verification.”
-Pause if the mover’s guidance conflicts with current embassy, customs, or local authority information.
+Leave any destination-specific requirement pending until you can verify it against current embassy, customs, mover, or local authority records before booking or packing.
+Pause if the mover’s guidance conflicts with those records.

 Having lived and worked in over 30 countries, Isabelle is a leading voice on the digital nomad movement.
 She covers everything from visa strategies and travel hacking to maintaining well-being on the road.